CoreySumma/mern-mistate/README.md

 ![NodeJS](https://img.shields.io/badge/node.js-6DA55F?style=for-the-badge&logo=node.js&logoColor=white)
 <br>

-## :spiral_notepad: Getting Started
+## Getting Started

  #### [Project planning and wireframing](https://trello.com/b/ParGbIjE/project-3)

- * Create an account to enjoy the app's functionality.
+ 1.)
+Create an account to enjoy the app's functionality.
- * Create your first entry to start logging and tracking your days!
+ 2.)
+Create your first entry to start logging and tracking your days!
- * Look back, store, or start each week fresh
+ 3.)
+Look back, store, or start each week fresh
- * Enjoy your own personal journal!
+ 4.)
+Enjoy your own personal journal!

-## :ice_cube: Icebox Features :ice_cube:
+## Icebox Features:
 * Add a feature to dynamically render a graph showing trends users state.
 * Impliment geo location to access an average mood rating of other users logging THEIR state